MicrosoftDocs/customer-insights/ci-docs/data/export-manage.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 All exports follow the same general set up and management process.
 You can also schedule exports.
-A common use case for exports of segments is to share lists of your customers to advertising services like Google Ads or Meta Ads for remarketing purposes.
-A common use case for exports of full tables, which we call data-out exports, is to share data to Azure Data Lake Gen2, from where the tables are further processes by custom solutions built by our customers.
+A common use case for exports of segments is to share lists of your customers to advertising services like Google Ads or Meta Ads for marketing purposes.
+A common use case for the export of full tables, which we call a data-out export, is to share data to Azure Data Lake Gen2, from where organizations can further process these tables with their custom solutions.

 ## Set up a new export